alissa-huskey/python-class/docs/practices/debugging.md

 ### Step 4.6: Continue

-Since this is the last line of the program use Continue to finish the progam.
+Since this is the last line of the program use Continue to finish the program.

 Click ![debug-action-continue][] on the debug toolbar or use the {kbd}`F5` keyboard shortcut to go to continue to the end of the program.